OpenEMR RCM Setup Guide: Billing, Claims & Denial Management

 Proactive monitoring allows for timely action on claims that need to be corrected and resubmitted.

-5. Payment Posting and Reconciliation
+5. ERA Payment Posting and Reconciliation

 Setting up Electronic Remittance Advice